 At the helm you will find an accessory switch panel.
 Above each switch on the panel is a dedicated circuit breaker to provide over-current protection for the given circuit.
-Refer to the "180, 192-236, 255-307 DC Accy Wiring Color Fuse/Breaker" on page 6-11 for breaker amperage ratings for each circuit.
+Reference "180, 192-236, 255-307 DC Accy Wiring Color Fuse/Breaker" on page 6-11 for recommended breaker amperages.
 Not all boats are equipped with the same accessories.
 Consult your dealer for specific information or questions on the accessories included on your boat.

-Aft and Forward Bilge
+• Aft and Forward Bilge